REI Co-op Flash 22

 The Competition

-Within the same class as the Flash 22, the Marmot Kompressor Plus is a similarly lightweight pack (12.5 oz.) that’s even built to stuff into its own lid when not in use.
-The two designs are almost identical in terms of feature sets and fabrics, but with the Flash you get 2 extra liters of capacity for $9 less.
-Not only that, but the Flash 22 incorporates padded mesh along the backpanel and on the shoulder straps, while the Kompressor Plus is built with a simple nylon backpanel and thin mesh shoulder straps.
+Within the same class as the Flash 22, the Cotopaxi Luzon 24L is a similarly lightweight pack (14.8 oz.) that’s well featured considering its minimalist intentions.
+However, it doesn’t include a spot to stash a hydration reservoir and features a more basic drawstring closure with no lid.
+Not only that, but the Flash 22 incorporates padded mesh along the backpanel and on the shoulder straps, while the Luzon is built with a simple nylon backpanel and thin mesh shoulder straps.
 This is a notable downgrade in terms of both comfort and ventilation, making the Flash 22 the no-brainer pick for us.

-REI Co-op Flash 22 Pack (hiking in green field)
+REI Co-op Flash 22 daypack (water bottle in side pocket)

-Gregory’s Nano 22 H2O and Osprey’s Daylite Plus (20L) both are very competitive options for a lightweight daypack with minimal tradeoffs.
-The Nano is a particularly great value at just $90 for the pack and included 3-liter water reservoir (which costs $43 on its own).
+Gregory's Nano 22 H2O and Osprey's Daylite Plus (20L) are both very competitive options for lightweight daypacks with minimal trade-offs.
+The Nano is a particularly great value at just $90 for the pack and includes a 3-liter water reservoir (which costs $45 on its own).
 You also get noticeable boosts in support and breathability from the die-cut foam backpanel, as well as more durable fabrics and compression straps along the front for snugging down your load.
 Whether or not the added features are worth the bumps in cost and heft (1 lb.
-2 oz.) are up to you, but we appreciate the Nano’s more well-appointed build.
+3.4 oz.) are up to you, but we appreciate the Nano’s more well-appointed build.

 Powered by Drupal